icaliman/d-analytics/README.md

 d-analytics
 ========

-Google Analytics component for Derby.js.
+Google Analytics component for Derby.

 Records page views in Google Analytics for pages where component is added.